OpenNTI/nti.dataserver/docs/relstorage-and-rds.rst

 configurations for each database to copy from a file to RelStorage.
 Simply point ``zodbconvert`` to one of these files to copy from a local file to the SQL server (to use the file, ZEO cannot be running;
-this is a good idea anyway to be sure that all databases are copied in a consistent state)::
+this is a good idea anyway to be sure that all databases are migrated in a consistent state)::

 	zodbconvert etc/zodbconvert_Search.xml